I’m a good communicator. I’m good at explaining stuff to all kinds of people, tech nerds or beginners or managerial folks, whoever.

-I like the sort of discussions where an objection isn’t misunderstood for an attack.
+I like the sort of discussions where an objection isn’t misunderstood as an attack.
 Where issues are considered, not positions defended.
 Where fears are allowed to appear at the surface and need not hide behind rational-sounding arguments.
 Where “good question!” is meant and received as a compliment.
 Where it is normal to need a moment, or even a day, to think something through.
 Where ideas are to be experimented with.
 In such an open discussion, what you propose now, you yourself may find at fault only a little later.
 A discussion of this sort can become a thrilling intellectual adventure.

 Discussions are for learning, for solving problems, and for reaching decisions.

-I prefer organizational structures where members get to voice concerns before decisions, over those where the usual mode of operation results in complaints being muttered afterwards.
+I also prefer organizational structures where members get to voice concerns before decisions, over those where the usual mode of operation results in complaints being muttered afterwards.

 I find ideas from sociocracy appealing, including: